 According to the World Health Organization, women with pre-existing mental health issues must seek treatment before pregnancy.
 The global health body suggests that this improves the rate of perinatal outcomes.
-Getting appropriate mental help from experienced facilities like the Three Seas Group is worth considering.
+Getting appropriate mental help from experienced teams.
 The ultimate aim is to have a healthy pregnancy that influences the overall experience.

 Get enough rest and sleep

 Sleep is vital for your mental health, especially when you’re planning to get pregnant.
 Regular good sleep helps reduce cortisol levels and puts you in a better frame of mind.
 If left unchecked, the stress hormone cortisol can influence your menstrual cycles and ultimately impact your plans to conceive within a set period.
 Healthy sleep habits involve going to bed at a good hour that allows you to have at least eight hours of uninterrupted snooze.

 While this may be challenging to adhere to regularly, the objective is to get ample hours of sleep to improve body and mind equilibrium.
 A report by The American Society for Reproductive Medicine made some interesting discoveries about quality sleep and the connection to fertility.
 It indicated that women of child-bearing age who often had low-quality sleep had increased brain chemical imbalances.
 Subsequently, this had an impact on their chances of quicker conception.
 Indeed, it boils down to the fact that consistently sleeping well plays a major role in your mental wellbeing and, to some extent, your chances of conception.

 This is a partnership post.